xomicloud/xomi/README.md

 ## Usage

 All of the functions take a plain old JavaScript object as their first `configuration` argument, the properties of which must be the client configuration.
-If you are using the standard set of environment variables then the following code snippet will return the required object:
+If you are using the standard set of environment variables then the following will return the required object:

 ```
 "use strict";